 It's not Citi or Guggenheim, and they're not “too big to fail” after an independent trust company beats them in the ranking of best client trustee service in South Dakota.

 At Wealth Advisors Trust Company, we're proud to be ranked #1 in trustee client service per a recent poll that pitted us against finance giants.

-Money center banks and blue-ribbon wealth management complexes are out of favor as investment advisors and family offices seek partners in the trust haven state of South Dakota they can count on to keep their clients’ interests in mind.
-And Wealth Advisors Trust Company is the homegrown South Dakota trust company that leads the way.
+Money-center banks and blue-ribbon wealth management complexes are out of favor as investment advisors and family offices seek partners in the trust haven state of South Dakota.
+Advisors want partners they can count on to keep their clients’ interests in mind.
+And Wealth Advisors Trust Company is the homegrown South Dakota trust company that leads by example.